The cohomology of virtually torsion-free solvable groups of finite rank: Near complements

-\begin{lemma} Let $G$ be an abelian group and $A$ a Noetherian $G$-module that is minimax as an abelian group.
+\begin{lemma} Let $G$ be an abelian group and $A$ a Noetherian $\mathbb ZG$-module that has finite rank as an abelian group.
 If the underlying abelian group of $A$ is in the class $\mathfrak{X}_{\pi}$, then the same is true for every submodule of $A$. \end{lemma}